Wyoming reigns as one of America’s most wealth- and tax-friendly states

 Wyoming’s Fiscal Responsibility

 While many states are wrestling with how to close widening budget deficits, Wyoming lawmakers are determining where to park the state’s surplus.
 Wyoming is a leading mineral producing state and gets significant revenue from natural gas, coal and other minerals.
-The Wyoming state budget surplus is more than $1 billion.
+This factors into why Wyoming is considered one of the most tax-friendly states.

-Recently reported by the Denver Branch of the Federal Reserve Bank, the current condition of Wyoming’s economic health and prospects for recovery look promising.
+Recently reported by US News, the current condition of Wyoming’s economic health and prospects for recovery look promising.
 Here are a few observations:

 - Population and labor force losses remain minimal